-Box 1.1 | Description of Future Scenarios
+Box 1.1: Description of Future Scenarios

-Long-term climate change projections require assumptions on human activities or natural effects that could alter the climate over decades and centuries.
-Defined scenarios are useful for a variety of reasons, e.g., assuming specific time series of emissions, land use, atmospheric concentrations or RF across multiple models allows for coherent climate model intercomparisons and synthesis.
-Scenarios can be formed in a range of ways, from simple, idealized structures to inform process understanding, through to comprehensive scenarios produced by Integrated Assessment Models (IAMs) as internally consistent sets of assumptions on emissions and socio-economic development).
+Long term climate change projections require assumptions on human activities or natural effects that could alter the climate over decades and centuries.
+Defined scenarios are useful for a variety of reasons, e.g., assuming specific time series of emissions, land-use, atmospheric concentrations or RF across multiple models allows for coherent climate model intercomparisons and synthesis.
+Scenarios can be formed in a range of ways, from simple, idealized structures to inform process understanding, through to comprehensive scenarios produced by Integrated Assessment Models as internally consistent sets of assumptions on emissions and socio-economic drivers (e.g., regarding population and socio-economic development).